commented/commented/docs/about.md

 ![commented xkcd](http://imgs.xkcd.com/comics/commented.png)

-Commented, like many great tools, grew out of a frustration with the currnet offerings.
+Commented, like many great tools, grew out of a frustration with the current offerings.
 If you find something you think is better, please let us know!
 Far from wanting to re-invent the wheel, we just want a wheel that rolls straight.